-1.0 Introduction
+1.0 INTRODUCTION

 COVID-19 Directive #3 for Long-Term Care Homes (Directive #3) under the Long-Term Care Homes Act, 2007 (LTCHA) issued by the Chief Medical Officer of Health establishes requirements for visits to long-term care (LTC) homes.
-This COVID-19 Visiting Policy (policy) is provided to support homes in implementing the requirements in Directive #3 to safely receive visitors while protecting residents, staff and visitors from the risk of COVID-19.
+The Minister of Long-Term Care's Directive: COVID-19: Long-Term Care Home Surveillance Testing and Access to Homes (Minister's Directive) establishes requirements for long-term care homes pertaining to testing of certain visitors.
+This COVID-19 Visiting Policy (policy) is provided to support homes in implementing the requirements in Directive #3 and the Minister's Directive to safely receive visitors while protecting residents, staff and visitors from the risk of COVID-19.

-This policy is effective on September 9, 2020.
+This policy is effective on November 23, 2020.
 All previous versions of the visiting policy are revoked and replaced with this version.

-This policy is intended to supplement Directive #3.
-To the extent that anything in this policy conflicts with the Directive, the Directive prevails, and homes must follow the Directive.
+This policy is intended to supplement Directive #3 and the Minister's Directive.
+To the extent that anything in this policy conflicts with Directive #3, Directive #3 prevails, and homes must follow Directive #3.
+To the extent that anything in this policy conflicts with the Minister's Directive, the Minister's Directive prevails, and homes must follow the Minister's Directive.